Legacy Robe: Rules of the ritual

-Although not mentioned in the rules, there are other customs observed before the new recipient of the Robe is introduced.
-A representative of Actors' Equity invites cast members making their Broadway debuts to center stage to be recognized.
+Aside from formal rules, other customs are observed before the new Robe recipient is introduced.
+A representative of Actors' Equity invites cast members making their Broadway debut to center stage to be recognized.
 The production's Equity chorus counselors are then introduced, followed by members of the chorus who have previously received the Robe.
-The current wearer reads a scripted history of the Robe, then introduces the new production's recipient.
+The standing honoree reads a scripted history of the Robe, then introduces the new production's recipient.

 History

 The ritual dates to 1950, when Florence Baum, a chorus member in Gentlemen Prefer Blondes, entered the men's dressing room wearing a robe, pale pink with white feathers.
 The men took turns trying it on.
 Fellow chorus member Bill Bradley sent a dressing gown from one of his fellow performers to his friend performing in Call Me Madam.
 A feathered rose from Ethel Merman's costume was attached to the robe, and it was then given to a chorus member in Guys and Dolls.
 The robe continued to be passed from one show to another, each time with a memento added on.

 The ritual has become more formal, with rules about how it is presented, worn and displayed.
 When robes are full of artifacts, a new robe is started.
 Retired robes are kept at the New York Public Library for the Performing Arts, at the Smithsonian, and at Actors' Equity.